Conference Dates

 Jawaharlal Nehru University

-Title: Nanotechnology-Based Therapeutic Strategies for Biofilm-Associated Antimicrobial Resistance
+Abstract: Nanotechnology-Based Therapeutic Strategies for Biofilm-Associated Antimicrobial Resistance

 The escalating prevalence of antimicrobial resistance (AMR) and multidrug-resistant (MDR) pathogens represents a critical global health challenge, demanding the development of innovative and mechanistically driven therapeutic strategies beyond conventional antibiotics.
 This work presents a novel integrative approach combining nanotechnology, natural bioactive compounds, and targeted delivery systems to engineer multifunctional nanoplatforms for combating resistant microbial infections.
 Building upon our research on bovine serum albumin–chitosan nanocarriers encapsulating fungal bioactives, cerium-doped magnesium oxide nanoparticles, bioengineered Cordyceps militaris–MgO nanocomposites, Centella asiatica-fabricated MgO nanoparticles, and curcumin-loaded mesoporous superparamagnetic iron oxide nanoparticles (SPIONs), the study investigates their synthesis, physicochemical characterization, antimicrobial mechanisms, and therapeutic efficacy against MDR pathogens.
 The novelty of this work lies in the rational design of biofunctionalized, compositionally engineered, and magnetically targetable nanostructures that enhance antimicrobial potency, bioavailability, and site-specific delivery.
 Green synthesis and bioengineering strategies enabled precise control over nanoparticle size, morphology, and surface properties, facilitating efficient microbial interaction and cellular internalization.
 The developed nanoplatforms demonstrated potent antimicrobial and antibiofilm activity against MDR pathogens through multimodal mechanisms, thereby reducing the likelihood of resistance development.
 In particular, curcumin-loaded mesoporous SPIONs exhibited targeted disruption of biofilm-associated MDR bacteria, highlighting the importance of nanocarrier- mediated delivery for overcoming biofilm-mediated resistance.
 Mechanistic investigations revealed that reactive oxygen species (ROS)-mediated oxidative stress serves as a primary bactericidal pathway, inducing lipid peroxidation, protein denaturation, and nucleic acid damage.
 Additionally, nanoparticle-induced membranolytic effects, including bacterial membrane disruption and flippase-mediated lipid leakage, contribute to enhanced antimicrobial activity.
 Protein–polysaccharide nanocarrier systems improved controlled drug release and biocompatibility, while cerium doping significantly enhanced redox activity and antimicrobial performance, underscoring the role of compositional modification in optimizing therapeutic outcomes.
 Beyond antimicrobial efficacy, selected nanoplatforms demonstrated promising anticancer potential and favorable safety profiles supported by physiologically based pharmacokinetic modeling.
 Collectively, this study establishes a mechanistically guided and sustainable framework for next-generation nanotherapeutics, offering significant translational potential in targeted antimicrobial therapy, antibiofilm interventions, biomedical coatings, and precision nanomedicine strategies for the clinical management of MDR infections.